 Your human body is The Vehicle that brings your Music World out of your mind.

 No one who believes it’s impossible to have a music career ends up with a music career.
 The Belief of the Music World is what powers the lights in the world to stay on.
 It is a form of self-fulfilling prophecy, and a generator of energy - if The Belief hums at a negative doubting level, the World dims and the energy is drained out.

 Belief is the foundation of this foundation.

 Your Music World does not need to be completed in order to create a music career - it will develop and evolve throughout your career.
 This Step 1 is about acknowledging that the Music World exists so you can see it for what it is.
 Not having a Music World doesn't mean you can't have a music career, but it does mean you will face different hardships along the way that diminish your potential and longevity.
-Click here to continue to Step 2 (coming July 2).
+Continue to Step 2, here.